-“A prison within a prison” won a gold medal at the New York Radio Festivals in 2009.
+“A prison within a prison” garnered a gold medal in the Human Relations category at the New York Radio Festivals in 2009.

 Gaza is both a prison and an island.
 It’s a prison because everyone is trapped within its borders.
 You can’t leave Gaza.
 Only the sea makes us feel free.
 So Gaza is a prison, a desert island because no one knows anything about us.

 Fouzan Saleh is an unemployed Palestinian businessman in his late 30s.
 He has a kind face, but he spends most of his time staring off into the distance, expressionless.
 Fouzan lives in a new neighborhood with no paved roads in the north of Gaza City.
 Like 9 out of 10 people in Gaza, Fouzan suffers from depression.
 It’s estimated that 70% of Gazans suffer from post-traumatic stress disorder, caused by years of violence between Israelis and Palestinians and amongst Palestinians themselves.

 On the ground floor of his apartment building Fouzan takes me into his textile factory.
 The large room is deserted except for some old cloth on the ground and a few sewing machines.

 He rented the room nearly two years ago and bought 30 sewing machines.
 He used to import material from Israel, and his employees made clothes for the Israeli market.
 All that came to an end when Israel imposed a blockade on Gaza in June of 2007.
 Now he sells his sewing machines one by one to survive.
 He has seven machines left.